Amycretin Zenagamtide GLP-1/Amylin Data 2026

 Phase II Study Results — What Amycretin Has Demonstrated

-In the Phase II study, SC amycretin was tested over 36 weeks in patients with type 2 diabetes and overweight or obesity.
-The trial demonstrated weight loss of up to 14.5% from baseline, with the vast majority of participants reaching the primary endpoint of HbA1c below 7%.
+In the Phase II study, SC amycretin was tested over 36 weeks in adults with type 2 diabetes and overweight or obesity.
+From a mean baseline body weight of 99.2 kg, the trial demonstrated weight loss of up to 14.6% on the highest 40 mg dose (vs 2.1% on placebo), alongside dose-dependent HbA1c reductions of up to 1.71 percentage points from a 7.8% baseline, with 89.1% of participants reaching HbA1c below 7% (data presented at the ADA 2026 Scientific Sessions).
 These Phase II results were reviewed favourably by the investment community and positioned amycretin as a serious competitor in the weight loss drug development pipeline.

-The clinical trials also assessed safety: the most common adverse events reported with amycretin were gastrointestinal in nature, consistent with the GLP-1 receptor agonist drug class.
-The severity of common adverse events was generally mild to moderate, and most gastrointestinal effects decreased over the first 8–12 weeks of treatment as patient tolerability improved.
-Novo Nordisk reported that fewer patients discontinued amycretin compared with placebo-controlled trial arms of similar weight loss drugs.
+The clinical trials also assessed safety: the most common adverse events reported with amycretin were gastrointestinal, consistent with the GLP-1 receptor agonist drug class.
+Most events were mild to moderate, and most gastrointestinal effects faded over the first 8–12 weeks of dosing as trial participants tolerated escalation.
+Novo Nordisk reported lower discontinuation than placebo-controlled comparator arms in adjacent weight-loss programmes.

 Phase III Trials — Primary Endpoint & Regulatory Requirements